The Politics of Sexual Desire

 3) how is our thinking and evaluation of desire structured—specifically the content of the thoughts and emotions which activate our erotic and romantic desires? {6.1.ME}

 These lines of inquiry seek to reject both the illusion of unbridled free will and dogmatic notion of biological determinism, in favor of an emphasis on the social and cultural organization of desire.
 I am not going to spend a long time talking about human nature, or biological determinism—not because it’s irrelevant, but because I’m more interested in the social construction of ideals and expectations.
 (I should say, at this point, in case there is confusion or suspicion: I am not some totally unmoored relativist who thinks that humans are blank slates.
 However, whatever human nature is [and it’s probably varied and inconsistent across the population], the way in which it gets expressed clearly varies across time and space.
 It is important for me to emphasize: “human nature” and “social construction” are not mutually exclusive.)
-An an historian, I look a lot at how things have changed over time, precisely to get a sense of the fact that things have not always been this way, and also to tell the story of the effort and conspiring that went into building up the status quo—one that we have subsequently taken to be natural and immutable.
-In other words, it took a lot of effort to make people want what they want, and if desire were just some raw expression of biological instinct, this would not be necessary.
+As an historian, I look a lot at how things have changed over time, in order to get a sense of the fact that things have not always been this way, and also to tell the story of the effort and conspiring that went into building up the status quo—one that we have subsequently taken to be natural and immutable.
+It took a lot of effort to make people want what they want, and if desire were just some raw expression of biological instinct, this would not be necessary.
 What’s more likely is that biological instincts or drives are channeled and shaped in terms of the ways that they get expressed.

 Perhaps a rather shallow example of how desires and ideals have changed over time is illustrated in this silly video, which shows how different attributes have been seen as attractive in different time periods, as culture has shifted and changed through the centuries.

 Besides physical attributes, another highly variable aspect of desire is the idealized form of sexual relationship, or the relational context in which sex is deemed as desirable and permissible.
 In contemporary culture, our romantic lives have tended to be seen as central to how we understand ourselves and how we live our lives.
 Just think about how much people’s identities are pinned around their “relationship status,” the people they date, their sexual orientation, and their families.
 In contemporary culture, we tend, as well, to bundle sex, romance, commitment and emotional intimacy—all into one relationship.
 As historians have shown, this is a relatively recent phenomenon to have been adopted as mainstream.
-In the early twentieth century, marriages became reimagined as being built around a romantic relationship—this is the middle-class “companionate marriage” that continues to be the normative template for love and marriage in our own time. {#}
+In the early twentieth century, marriages became reimagined as being built around a romantic relationship—this is the middle-class “companionate marriage” that continues to be the normative template for love and marriage in our own time.

 This centering of identity, reproduction and intimate life around sexual, amorous relationships would be difficult in a society where there wasn’t a strong cultural cultivation of tastes and preferences—both for certain kinds of partners, and certain kinds of relationships.
 In fact, the two reinforce each other.
 If sex is culturally conceptualized as being a precursor to a potentially lifelong, exclusive commitment, then one had better be extremely picky in their choice of mate (and this is especially true when your social status and material welfare are on the line).
 Eva Illouz points out that sex and love are strongly tied to a series of what she calls “modes of self-consultation,” or “ways in which a person consults his or her emotions, knowledge, and formal reasoning to reach a decision” about whether and how to proceed with a sexual connection. {20.1.M} In this way, sex and love are continually problematized and routed through complex criteria of inspection and evaluation—a process that Illouz calls the “architecture of choice.”
 (This is part of what is subverted by glory holes and anonymous and semi-anonymous sexual encounters (online, blind relationships; experimental “dating in the dark” events [where you remove the visual dimension from a date with a stranger, thereby removing a fraction of the signal to be processed in the so-called “architecture of choice”]), etc.).